-You’ll pick up key skills in courses on terrestrial or marine ecology, fresh water ecology and Geographical Information Systems fields.
+You’ll pick up additional key skills to enhance your prospects in future employment.
 One of the key benefits of this pathway is the practical skills and experience you'll gain while studying - it gives you the edge for employment!

 Have a look at the awesome field trips our students have taken over the last few years:

 Upon successfully completing the requirements you'll receive the award of:

 - Bachelor of Science (BSc) (Ecology and Biodiversity) (from the University of Waikato)

 If you have already completed the New Zealand Diploma in Environmental Management (Level 5) AND the New Zealand Diploma in Environmental Management (Level 6), you can finish this course in one year.

 |Indicative Fees||Refer below for domestic students View full fees information|

 To see the information for international students change your location using the button at the top right of the screen.